Explore BU MET criminal justice graduate and undergraduate courses. Click on any course title below to expand the course description.

 MET CJ 300 Applied Social Science Theory

 Applied Social Science Theory introduces students to major authors and seminal works that continue to inform theory and research in social sciences.
 The focus is on reading primary source materials to examine not only the major conclusions of these authors, but the arguments they use to justify those conclusions.
 Effective Spring 2021, this course fulfills a single unit in each of the following BU Hub areas: Social Inquiry II, Critical Thinking, Research and Information Literacy.
-Students cannot take both METCJ300 and METSO300 for credit. [ 4 cr. ]
+Students cannot take both METCJ 300 and METSO 300 for credit. [ 4 cr. ]

-MET CJ 305 Violence in the Family
+MET CJ 305 Family and Intimate Partner Violence

 This course will look at American family violence across the life span including child abuse, teen dating violence, wife battering and elder abuse.
 Physical, emotional and sexual abuse will be examined.
 We will consider how family violence differs by class and ethnic group and its differential impact on women.
 Institutional responses to family violence in the legal, medical and social service systems will be included as well as the role played by the women's shelter movement.
 Ideological supports for family violence in gender expectations, religious teaching and the media will also be studied. [ 4 cr. ]